fa1se/LocationReportEnabler/README.md

 - `gsm.sim.operator.iso-country`, set to `us`
 - `gsm.sim.operator.alpha`, set to `Verizon`

-*You may also want to clear the data of Google Play services the first time you flash this.*
+*You may also want to clear the data of Google Play services.*